IBM/ansible-lifecycle-driver/docs/resource_package_structure.md

 ## Idempotency

-The Ansible Lifecycle Driver cannot guarantee that scripts will not be run more than once; for this reason, Ansible scripts should be [idempotent (that is, it should be possible to run them repeatedly without any intervening actions)](https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html).
+The Ansible Lifecycle Driver cannot guarantee that scripts will not be run more than once; for this reason, Ansible scripts should be [idempotent (that is, it should be possible to run them repeatedly, without any intervening actions)](https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html).